-- the amount that, if neither the student or Australian Apprentice nor the student's or Australian Apprentice's partner had died, would have been payable to the student or Australian Apprentice on the student's or Australian Apprentice's payday immediately after the day on which the student or Australian Apprentice dies, and - the amount (if any) that, if neither the student or Australian Apprentice nor the student's or Australian Apprentice's partner had died, would have been payable to the student's or Australian Apprentice's partner on the partner's payday immediately after the day on which the student or Australian Apprentice died, the result is the combined rate.
+- 1. the amount that, if neither the student or Australian Apprentice nor the student's or Australian Apprentice's partner had died, would have been payable to the student or Australian Apprentice on the student's or Australian Apprentice's payday immediately after the day on which the student or Australian Apprentice dies, and - the amount (if any) that, if neither the student or Australian Apprentice nor the student's or Australian Apprentice's partner had died, would have been payable to the student's or Australian Apprentice's partner on the partner's payday immediately after the day on which the student or Australian Apprentice died, the result is the combined rate.

-- Step 2 Work out the amount that would have been payable to the student or Australian Apprentice on the student's or Australian Apprentice's payday immediately after the day on which the student Australian Apprentice died if the student or Australian Apprentice had not died: the result is the student's or Australian Apprentice's individual rate. - Step 3 Take the student's or Australian Apprentice's individual rate away from the combined rate: the result is the partner's instalment component. - Work out the number of paydays of the partner in the period that begins on the day on which the student or Australian Apprentice dies and ends on the day on which the bereavement period ends - Step 5.
-Multiply the partner's instalment component by the number obtained in Step 4: the result is the amount of the lump sum payable to student or Australian Apprentice
+- Step 2 Work out the amount that would have been payable to the student or Australian Apprentice on the student's or Australian Apprentice's payday immediately after the day on which the student Australian Apprentice died if the student or Australian Apprentice had not died: the result is the student's or Australian Apprentice's individual rate.
+Step 3 Take the student's or Australian Apprentice's individual rate away from the combined rate: the result is the partner's instalment component.
+Step 4.
+Work out the number of paydays of the partner in the period that begins on the day on which the student or Australian Apprentice dies and ends on the day on which the student or Australian Apprentice dies and ends on the day on which the student or Australian Apprentice dies and ends on the day on which the student or Australian Apprentice dies and ends on the day on which the student or Australian Apprentice dies and ends on the day on which the student or Australian Apprentice dies and ends on the day on which the student or Australian Apprentice dies and ends on the day on which the student or Australian Apprentice dies and ends on the day on which the student or Australian Apprentice dies and ends on the day on which the student or Australian Apprentice dies and ends on the day on which the student or Australian Apprentice dies and ends on the day on which the student or Australian Apprentice dies and ends on the day on which the student or Australian Apprentice dies and ends on the day on which the student or Australian Apprentice dies and ends on the day on which the student or Australian Apprentice dies and ends on the day on which the student or Australian Apprentice dies and ends on the day on which the student or Australian Apprentice dies and ends on the day on which the student or Australian Apprentice dies and ends on the day on the day on which the Apprentice dies and ends on the day on the day on the day on the - which the student or Australian Apprentice dies and ends on the day on which the bereavement period ends - Step 5.Multiply the partner's instalment component by the number obtained in Step 4: the result is the amount of the lump sum payable to student or Australian Apprentice